thecoopgal/GloopGlopGovernance/README.md

 ---

 ### **Founder’s Note**
-> "**GloopGlop is being kickstarted with donations from our founders, both monetarily and through their labor — proof that we believe in building a better, fairer internet from day one.**"
+> **GloopGlop is being kickstarted with donations from our founders, both monetarily and through their labor — proof that we believe in building a better, fairer internet from day one.**

 ---